Emmanuelle Guyon, the mirror of your emotions

 The different types of jewels Maya calendar glyphs

-Given the importance the Mayans placed on different calendar systems, we offer:
+Based on the significance the Mayans placed on their various calendar systems, we offer:

 Lintel 48 from Yachilan, Mexico, showing the date February 11, 526